-Approval of Modifications:
+Approval of Changes:

 Amendments: Amendments must be federally approved.
 Prior to the request for federal approval, TDOT will review all UPWP amendment submittals for accuracy and completeness.
-When the amendment has been approved at the Federal level and TDOT has been notified, a copy of the formal notice of approval will be furnished to the MTPO.
+When the amendment has

 Required Documentation for Amendments:

 - A cover letter from the MTPO clearly detailing the proposed revisions - A signed MTPO Board resolution approving the amendment and containing a brief description of the proposed revisions - A copy of every affected UPWP page(s) as it appeared before the revision and a copy of the page(s) as amended - A copy of the financial summary table(s) as it appeared before the revision and a copy as amended - Documentation of public involvement